alielbasuony8/Keep-notes/README.md

 # Keep-notes
 Keep notes application using HTML, CSS and JavaScript.
-In addition to local storage to store data in the browser.
+The data will be stored in the local storage.